 Shaping and set

 Spread the putty into 1/8‑inch (≈3 mm) slabs on labeled zip bags for the fastest thaw.
 Use candy molds for neat cubes or shapes that portion consistently into the aquarium.
+Thin slabs thaw fast and are easy to slice into uniform portions.

 Notes on floating pellets